BASE-LAB-SJTU/CosBench/README.md

 where `methbody` represents the field that stores the body of source code snippet (using 'method' as minimum storage unit), `apiseq` contains the API sequence that appear in the code, `methname` refers to the method name of the source code, `id` indicates the globally unique id(UUID) for each code snippet.

 # QAset
-The QAset could be downloaded from [google drive](https://drive.google.com/open?id=1mRbYWq-JjPMyh4-x-GSuJtfVgXk5ftRo)
+The current QAset could be downloaded from [google drive](https://drive.google.com/open?id=15umo6V56Rm-RuxQo1ZDxPtgg9FtSKPbp)

 This Json file contains 52 queries and corresponding answers.
 Each QA item corresponds to：